 Louisiana Governor Edwin Edwards ordered the campus closed, citing safety reasons, and sent in members of the National Guard, and local police officers.
 Initially, they followed students across campus and used intimidation tactics to stop the protests.
 Four students were arrested in the early hours of November 15, and the officers left the campus.
 On the morning of November 16, the student organization met with the university president, Dr. G. Leon Netterville, and asked him to go to the police and ask for the release of the arrested students.
 Dr. Netterville agreed and told the students that they could wait for his return in his office.
 Meanwhile, other students set fire to the registration office and other university buildings.
 Although Dr. Netterville left the campus, an unknown caller alerted the police that the university president was being held hostage by the students in his administration building.

 Over 300 police and National Guard officers arrived on the campus in full riot gear and with a tank.
 They surrounded the administration building and ordered the students to come outside.
 As the students began to emerge from the building, the officers launched tear gas canisters at them.
 One student threw the canister back in the direction of the officers, and shots were fired from the tank and from the surrounding officers.
 When the smoke cleared, two students, Leonard Brown and Denver Smith, were dead.
 The coroner, Hypolyte Landry, reported that the students were the victims of either buckshot or shrapnel.
 No officer was ever charged with the crime.

-Following the incident President Netterville resigned and in 1975 a separate board of trustees was created to govern the university.
-In 2017 Southern University awarded both Brown and Smith posthumous degrees.
-A PBS documentary, Tell Them We Are Rising: The Story of Black Colleges and Universities, was released in 2017, detailing the movements across the southern colleges and the violence at Southern University.
+Netterville resigned after the shooting.
+In 1975, a separate board of trustees was created to govern the university.
+In 2017, Southern University awarded both Brown and Smith posthumous degrees.
+A PBS documentary, Tell Them We Are Rising: The Story of Black Colleges and Universities, was released in 2017, detailing the student movement at the southern colleges and the violence at Southern University.